defold/doc/docs/en/manuals/render.md

 3. Change the *Render* property (under *bootstrap*) in the "game.project" settings file to refer to your copy of the "default.render" file.

-### Default view projection
+## Default view projection

-The default render script provides a number of different projections for drawing your game content, with the default being a stretch projection.
-The other projections provided in the default render script are fixed fit and fixed projections.
+The default render script is configured to use an orthographic projection suitable for 2D games.
+It provides three different orthographic projections: `Stretch` (default), `Fixed Fit` and `Fixed`.

+You can also use a perspective projection suitable for 3D games, as provided by a camera component.

+The camera component can be used for both orthographic and perspective projections to change the view matrix (basically which part of the game world that is rendered).
+Learn more about the camera component in the [Camera manual](/manuals/camera).

-#### Stretch projection
+### Stretch projection

 The stretch projection will always draw an area of your game that is equal to the dimensions set in "game.project", even when the window is resized.
 If the aspect ratio changes it will result in game content being stretched either vertically or horizontally: